New options available and John Suhr’s ideas behind them.

 However, the ideas behind these opinions and the differences between Quarter Sawn vs. Flat Sawn are something that John wanted to talk about.

 These terms refer to orientation in which a piece of wood is cut from a log of timber.
 Cutting the neck blanks in a different orientation to the log will result in the neck having a different grain structure.
 You can see what your guitar has by looking at the top of the headstock.
-The image at the top of the page shows a Quarter Sawn neck on the right and Flat Sawn neck on the left.
+The image at the top of the page shows a Quarter Sawn neck on the left and Flat Sawn neck on the right.
 In the photo, you can clearly see the direction in which the grain runs.
 Vertical grain pattern comes from Quarter Sawn maple and the neck on the right has a horizontal grain pattern, which is Flat Sawn.

 What does this mean for neck stability and where did the Quarter Sawn vs. Flat Sawn debate all start?
 Here’s John,